-important actors in the development field and their autonomy is a central (and legally founded) notion.
-(2) Human rights (or individual autonomy), which highlights the fact that individuals are also important actors in the development process and their well-being the ultimate end of the process in general.64 (3) Efficiency and adequate cooperation as a third principle highlight the fact that development interventions have to be justified also from the perspective of their outcomes and resources have to be invested efficiently and through adequate formats and procedures.
-(4) Accountability to highlight that respect for and control of agreed rules beyond the traditional legal notions of responsibility is particularly important.65 And finally (5) 'development' is the fifth principle, which captures the relative autonomy or heteronomy of a 'development agenda' (be this a focus on focus on economic growth, sustainable development or poverty reduction) - in contrast to 'development' as being a blank cheque and mere instrument and disguise of other state interests.66
+Given that the law of development is a field with a fairly opaque, and still barely studied, set of rules, it seems particularly important to use overarching principles here.62 Five principles in particular have been proposed here:63 (1) collective autonomy as the basic concept behind sovereignty, non-intervention, and ownership, which reacts to the fact that states are important actors in the development field and their autonomy is a central (and legally founded) notion.
+(2) Human rights (or individual autonomy), which highlights the fact that individuals are also important actors in the development process and their well-being is the ultimate end of the process in general.64 (3) Efficiency and adequate cooperation as a third principle highlights the fact that development interventions have to be justified also from the perspective of their outcomes and resources to be invested efficiently and through adequate formats and procedures.
+(4) Accountability to highlight that respect for, and control of, agreed rules beyond the traditional legal notions of responsibility is particularly \lor important.65 And finally (5) 'development' is the fifth principle, which captures the relative autonomy or heteronomy of a 'development agenda' (be this a focus on economic growth, sustainable development, or poverty reduction) -in contrast to 'development' as being a blank cheque and mere instrument and disguise of other state interests.66

-Perhaps the most important of the three functions of principles is the principles' ability to help rationalize conflicts between different values or interests that find their expression in these principles.
+Perhaps the most important of the three functions of principles is the principles' ability to help rationalise conflicts between different values or interests that find their expression in these principles.
 The principles relate to each other in many ways.
 They are sometimes complementary to one another, but more often conflict which each other.
 For example, the collective autonomy of recipient countries can conflict with the autonomy of donors; the development principle can contradict donor autonomy; human rights can restrict the autonomy of recipient states; efficiency can undermine autonomy.
 The question of how such conflicts are to be resolved is unavoidable.
 There are no general, binding rules for conflict resolution, nor is there a hierarchy among them.
-Instead, it is important to make transparent these conflicts, to endure and accept them to some extent - or to find specific solutions for individual cases.
+Instead, it is important to make transparent these conflicts, to endure and accept them to some extent-or to find specific solutions for individual cases.

-IV.
-The Law of Development: its evolution
+V. The Law of Development: Its Evolution

 The law of development is a mirror of the changing dynamics of the global order but also a powerful tool to shape it.
-The following section will capture how the law of development has evolved as an instrument in the hands of the development agencies - but also increasingly as a tool for the marginalized and the critics of development governance.
+The following section will capture how the law of development has evolved as an instrument in the hands of the development agencies-but also increasingly as a tool for the marginalised and the critics of development governance.